GluuFederation/docs-oxd-prod/3.1.2/sources/index.md

 ## Introduction
 oxd exposes simple, static APIs web application developers can use to securely implement user authentication and authorization with an OAuth 2.0 identity provider (IDP) like the [Gluu Server](https://gluu.org/docs/ce).

-oxd offers long-term benefits for developers and organizations:
+oxd offers operational and security benefits for developers and organizations:

-- oxd centralizes and standardizes OAuth 2.0 across web applications.
+- oxd centralizes and standardizes quality OAuth 2.0 implementations across web applications.
 - When new OAuth 2.0 vulnerabilities are discovered, simply update oxd--applications **never** have to be changed or regression tested.
 - oxd is written, maintained and supported by OAuth 2.0 security experts.